libjch/forest-chatx/README.md

 (example: [http://localhost:3000](http://localhost:3000))

 ##Redis cache
-Default users/rooms storage is "in memory", but you can also use a Redis cache by providing as environment variable `REDIS_URL`
+Default users/rooms data is saved "in memory - lost on reboot", but you can also use a Redis cache by providing the URL as environment variable
+`REDIS_URL`

 ##Documentation
-These articles were quiete usefull in order to build this application.
+These articles were worth reading while building this application.

 * Service layer architecture
 https://github.com/snielsson/simple-service-layer-architecture-for-node-express-apps/blob/master/README.md